FC122/FC122/README.md

   - 🔭 SDET at Barrage, Osijek
   - 🔭 Educator at Edukos, Osijek
   - 🔭 Bachelor's in Computer Engineering
-  - 🔭 Graduate Student at FERIT, Osijek
+  - 🔭 Graduate Student at FERIT, Osijek in Software Engineering

 Technologies & Tools i like to use:
   - 🔧 Languages: JS, C#, Kotlin